dotnet/AspNetCore.Docs/aspnetcore/security/authorization/limitingidentitybyscheme.md

 ---
 # Limiting identity by scheme

-In some scenarios, such as Single Page Applications, it's common to use multiple authentication methods.
-For example, your application may use cookie-based authentication to log in and JWT bearer authentication for JavaScript requests.
-In some cases, you may have multiple instances of an authentication middleware.
-For example, two cookie middlewares where one contains a basic identity and one is created when a multi-factor authentication has triggered (because the user requested an operation that requires extra security).
+In some scenarios, such as Single Page Applications (SPAs), it's common to use multiple authentication methods.
+For example, the application may use cookie-based authentication to log in and JWT bearer authentication for JavaScript requests.
+In some cases, the app may have multiple instances of an authentication middleware.
+For example, two cookie middlewares where one contains a basic identity and one is created when a multi-factor authentication (MFA) has been triggered.
+MFA may be triggered because the user requested an operation that requires extra security.

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)